Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 Bastille Day in Paris with Kids: The Day Paris Belongs to You

-Bastille Day 2026: What Is Actually Happening
+Bastille Day 2026: What's Actually Happening

 Bastille Day 2026 falls on Tuesday, July 14, 2026.
 The full schedule: